RA-Rob/rift/docs/dashboard-management.md

 - Environment (subdirectories if needed)
 - Purpose (infrastructure, application, security, etc.)

-All JSON files in the dashboards directory are included in the chasm release packages.
+All JSON files in the dashboards directory are included in the rift release packages.

 ## Dashboard JSON Format

 Dashboard JSON files should follow the Grafana dashboard export format.
-Chasm supports both formats:
+Rift supports both formats:

 1. **Wrapped Format**: Dashboard JSON wrapped in a "dashboard" object (typical of API exports)
 2. **Direct Format**: Dashboard JSON as exported directly from Grafana UI